-There is another exception in cases in which the continuation of an episode in the current survey wave is contradicted by the respondent during the life course assessment in the data revision module (see Ruland et al., 2016 for more information).
-This exception only affects episode types that are included in the life course assessment in the data revision module (episodes from the data files spSchool, spVocPrep, spVocTrain, spMilitary, spEmp, spUnemp, spParLeave, spGap).
-In such cases, we assume that the partial spells recorded in previous waves of the survey contain correct information on this episode up to the part of the episode that was contradicted, because they were subjected to a life course revision carried out together with the respondent in the previous waves of the survey.
-According to this logic only the part of the episode recorded in the current survey wave is contradicted by the respondent and not the complete episode.
-The information already collected and stored in a data line on the current partial spell (which was contradicted in the data revision module) can still be found in the longitudinal file, but is marked in the variable spms with the code -20 as episode canceled in the data revision module.
-During the harmonization, this cancellation has been considered by only filling the harmonized episode with values from the partial spells that are not marked as canceled, i.e., all partial spells except for the contradicted partial spell of the current survey wave.
-The end date of this episode is set to the interview time of the survey wave in which the last, uncontradicted information on this episode was recorded.
+There is another special aspect regarding the harmonization of episodes: Respondents have the possibility to contradict the update of an episode in the current survey wave in the course of the review of the data in the check module (see section 4.4.1 and Ruland et al., 2016).
+Only episode types included in this check during the interview are affected (from spSchool, spVocPrep, spVocTrain, spMilitary, spEmp, spUnemp, spParLeave, spGap).
+In the case of such a contradiction, the data edition assumes that the subspells recorded in previous waves of the survey contain correct information about this episode.
+This is simply because the inputs in the previous waves were also subjected to a joint check with the respondent - with no contradiction.
+Following this logic, it is only possible to contradict the part of the episode that was recorded in the current survey wave, not the entire episode.
+For the data structure, this means that the information already collected and stored in a data row for the current part of the episode (which was contradicted in the check module) is still in the dataset, but is marked in the variable spms with the code -20 as "episode revoked in check module".
+With respect to harmonization, the contradiction is taken into account by filling the harmonized episode only with values from the subspells not marked as contradicted.
+That is, only those subspells not contradicted are included in the harmonized spell.
+The end date of the respective episode is set to the interview date of the survey wave in which the last uncontradicted information for this episode was recorded.